Our Story

 Instead of serving every manufacturer, the focus narrowed to one market with one deeply painful problem.

-This industry lives and dies by bidding construction projects from blueprints using plan-driven estimating and takeoff processes.
-Multiple proposals are created as everyone is quoting everything.
-Win rates are not what is hoped for and only one manufacturer can win.
+This industry lives and dies by bidding construction projects from blueprints.
+Multiple proposals are created as everyone quotes everything.
+Win rates are not what anyone hopes for, and only one manufacturer can win.
 Enormous effort is spent on work that never turns into revenue.
 And the data from all of it often disappears into file cabinets, shared drives, and forgotten folders.

 As one customer put it: